Elite Capture: How Decentralization and Informal Institutions Weaken Property Rights in Rural China. World Politics. 68:3 (2016): 383 - 412.

 Racing to the Bottom or to the Top?
 Decentralization, Revenue Pressures, and Governance Reform in China.
 World Development.
 Volume 95, July 2017: 164-176.
 With Denise van der Kamp and Peter Lorentzen.

 China’s decentralization has been praised for promoting inter-jurisdictional competition that incentivizes local officials to promote economic development.
 The downside of decentralization is that it enables these same local authorities to slow or block implementation of centrally-mandated governance reforms, especially when these may negatively affect local development goals.
 We suggest that China’s fiscal system and promotion system have created mismatched incentives that encourage cash-strapped local authorities to disregard central governance reforms.
 Specifically, we show that cities with weaker revenue bases were slower to implement new, centrally-mandated environmental transparency regulations.

-The Great Reversal: How A Meritocratic Bureaucracy Limited Long-Run Growth in China
+The Curse of Early Empire: How A Meritocratic Bureaucracy Stifled Long-Run Growth in China

 Street-Level Autocrats: How Socially Embedded Bureaucrats Strengthen Repressive Capacity in China